rsocket/rsocket/Protocol.md

 Client side resumption operation starts when the client desires to try to resume and starts a new transport connection.
 The operation then proceeds as the following:

 * Client sends RESUME frame.
-The client must NOT send any other frame types until resumption succeeds.
+The client MUST NOT send any other frame types until resumption succeeds.
 The RESUME Identification Token MUST be the token used in the original SETUP frame.
 The RESUME Last Received Position field MUST be the last successfully received implied position from the server.
 * Client waits for either a RESUME_OK or ERROR frame from the server.
 * On receiving an ERROR frame, the client MUST NOT attempt resumption again if the error code was REJECTED_RESUME.
 * On receiving a RESUME_OK, the client: